neelr/goJSON/README.md

 **UPDATE**: To check the magnitude of requests, I made an open source log for the API.
 Check at https://db.neelr.dev/logs.
 It only tracks the number of requests, not IP's or anything else.

+Use the UI to take a look at your token's database: https://dash.db.neelr.dev

 Your very own database API endpoint is `/api/:key`

 ### Add/Update Data